 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

-Cloud (on line): 1 x 1 hour Class (recordings provided), 1 x 1 hour online seminar per week
+1 x 1-hour class (recordings provided), 1 x 1-hour online seminar per week

 This unit introduces students to major trends in the thought and practice of history, from the ancient Greeks to the formulation of ‘contemporary history’.
 Students will examine the integral relationship between the study of history and understanding the contemporary world.
 They will become familiar with the major differences between historical approaches, the impact of mass literacy, and differing conceptions of time and space.
 Students will also engage with the multiple methods of identifying and interrogating historical sources which underpin different approaches to historical practice.

 Click on the fee link below which describes you: